 Falling into a stir-fry rut with the same veggie + sauce combo each week?
 We’ve got you covered.
-This version features garlicky ground pork, which is simmered in a sweet, savory, and spicy blend of soy glaze, ponzu, Thai chili sauce, and rice wine vinegar.
-It’s tossed with tender sautéed cabbage, then spooned over jasmine rice and garnished with crispy fried onions and fresh cilantro.
+This version features garlicky ground pork, which is simmered in a sweet, savory, and spicy blend of soy, ponzu, Thai chili sauce, and rice wine vinegar.
+It’s tossed with tender sautéed cabbage, then spooned over jasmine rice and garnished with crispy fried onions.
 The best part?
-It’s ready in just 20 minutes—now that’s what we call a winning dinner.
+It takes just 20 minutes from start to finish—now that’s what we call a winning dinner.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 (Contains Sesame, Soy, Wheat)

 Rice Wine Vinegar

 Red Cabbage & Carrot Mix

 • Wash and dry produce. • In a small pot, combine rice, ¾ cup water (1½ cups for 4 servings), and a big pinch of salt.
 Bring to a boil, then cover and reduce to a low simmer.
 Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

 • While rice cooks, trim and thinly slice scallions, separating whites from greens. • In a small bowl, combine chili sauce, ponzu, half the vinegar, 2½ TBSP sweet soy glaze, and ½ tsp sugar.
 (For 4 servings, use all the vinegar, 5 TBSP sweet soy glaze, and 1 tsp sugar.)
 TIP: Be sure to measure the sweet soy glaze—we sent more.